 The allowable "orbits" of electrons in an atom are functions of n.
 (The most likely location of an electron is in the region indicated by n; the electron is probably a standing wave spread out over a large region around the atom.
-When it moves through space it is more a particle.
+When it moves through space it is like a particle in as much as it has a somewhat discrete region in which it exists.
 The formula predicts the energy level of an electron.
 As a wave, the electron can only take those paths where the wave is complete and reconnects to itself.
 A spherical standing wave must close on itself with a whole number contained in the wave.
 See Figure 3-6.